mohishivan/pizza-ordering-system/README.md

 - Selecting pizza size
 - Selecting toppings available for each size
 - Add pizza to cart
-- Sumarize the cart with prices/toppings and total amount.
+- Sumarize the cart with prices/toppings and total amount

-* The app is A11y ready *
+- The app is A11y ready

-* This is a sample project using the following *
+## This is a sample project using the following
 - React
 - Redux
 - Redux-thunk (it was a simple graphql request)